joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-28-js-square-map.md

 ---
 layout: post
-published: false
+published: true
-title:
+title: Chain of squares
 date: 2023/01/28
-subtitle:
+subtitle: How long can you keep your square away from the covetous origin?
-tags:
+tags: fixed-point dynamics
 ---

 >**Question**: